Louis Dreyfus Company

 -

-0.52 - The company reports a water use figure of 0.52 m3/MT.
+0.52 - The company reports a water use intensity of 0.52 m3/MT.
 However, it covers palm operations as part of an aggregate figure only.
+The information is between two to five years old.

 -